Quantitative regularity for p-harmonic maps: Introduction

 \subsection{Definitions and Notation}

 For the reader's convenience, we recall the standard definitions of $p$-harmonic maps.
 Let $M$ and $N$ be two smooth compact Riemannian manifolds, $N$ without boundary, and $M$ of dimension $m$.
-We will always assume that $N$ is isometrically embedded in some Euclidean space $\R^N$, and we will denote by $W^{1,p}(M,N)$ the Sobolev space of maps $f\in W^{1,p}(M,\R^N)$ such that $f(x)\in N$ a.e. in $M$.
-A map $f\in W^{1,p}(M,N)$ is said to be a weakly $p$-harmonic map if it (weakly) satisfies the equation
+We will always assume that $N$ is isometrically embedded in some Euclidean space $\R^n$ (note that $n$ is not the dimension of $N$), and we will denote by $W^{1,p}(M,N)$ the Sobolev space of maps $u\in W^{1,p}(M,\R^n)$ such that $u(x)\in N$ a.e. in $M$.
+A map $u\in W^{1,p}(M,N)$ is said to be a weakly $p$-harmonic map if it (weakly) satisfies the equation

 where $II$ is the second fundamental form of $N$.
-Equivalently, such a map has the property that for every smooth vector field $\xi:M\to \R^m$ with compact support
+Equivalently, such a map has the property that for every smooth vector field $\xi:M\to \R^n$ with compact support

 where $\Pi$ is the nearest point projection on $N$ defined on a tubular neighborhood of the manifold inside the ambient Euclidean space.
-If in addition, $f$ is a critical point with respect to variations in its domain of definition, then it is called a \textit{stationary} $p$-harmonic map.
+If in addition, $u$ is a critical point with respect to variations in its domain of definition, then it is called a \textit{stationary} $p$-harmonic map.
 In particular, a stationary map is a weakly $p$-harmonic map satisfying